moazmaksod/sro-cms/README.md

 Finally, Congratulation!

-to access admin panel change role `user` to `admin` from users table or execute this query
+for changing main settings, go to admin panel > settings and go `config/global.php` to customize everything. to access admin panel change role `user` to `admin` from users table or execute this query
    ```sql
    INSERT INTO ISRO_CMS..user_roles (user_id ,is_admin) VALUES (1, 1)